jsful/treeful/README.md

 # Treeful
 [![npm version][npm-img]][npm-url] [![build status][travis-img]][travis-url] [![coverage status][coveralls-img]][coveralls-url] [![monthly downloads][downloads-img]][downloads-url]

 It's a(nother) state manager!
 But let's not get overwhelmed.
-Treeful simply provides the following 3 things to your app.
+Treeful simply provides the following to your app.

 * Single global object contains all states.
 * Subset of the states can be subscribed with callback functions.